MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step3.md

   ![](media/new_switch.png)
 4. Under **Name**, type **External**.
-5. Under **External network**, make sure the correct NIC is selected and that **Allow management operating system to share this network adapter** is selected and then click **OK**.
+5. Under **External network**, select the correct NIC.
+6. Select **Allow management operating system to share this network adapter** and click **OK**.

   ![](media/share_nic.png)
-6. You will get a message warning you that your network might disconnect while the virtual switch is created.
+7. You will get a message warning you that your network might disconnect while the virtual switch is created.
 Just click **Yes**.

   ![](media/network_warning.png)